Tenants who are looking for new places to live will often enter into lease agreements with their landlords before moving into the unit.

 If you don’t meet any of the requirements above, but you leave before your lease is over, you’re legally responsible for paying the rent for the months that remain on your lease.

-The only way to avoid paying that rent is to find someone else to rent your apartment.
+The only way to avoid paying that rent is to find someone else to rent your unit.

-However, under Virginia law, a landlord also has obligations in this situation.
+However, under Virginia law, your landlord does have certain obligations in this situation.

 If a landlord is able to re-rent your unit, you will only be on the hook for the money they lost as a direct result of the broken lease.

-There are some circumstances where you can legally break your lease without paying any damages, such as military deployment or unsafe conditions in the rental unit.
+Specifically, the Virginia Code allows for a few specific circumstances in which you can legally break your lease without paying any damages, such as military deployment or unsafe conditions in the rental unit.